-- A student who fails no more than two comprehensive examinations must retake the failed examinations as scheduled by the Programs Committee, usually within one to three months.
+A student who fails no more than two comprehensive examinations must retake the failed examinations as scheduled by the Programs Committee, usually within one to three months.

 - To remain in the program, a student who fails three or more comprehensive examinations must repeat all examinations, at a time determined by the Programs Committee, not later than four months from the time the initial results have been announced.

-- A student who receives more than one conditional pass on the comprehensive examinations must repeat all the examinations for which a conditional pass was received except one, which will normally be the one for which the highest grade was received.
+- A student who receives more than one conditional pass on the comprehensive examinations must repeat all the examinations for which a conditional pass was received except one, which will be the one for which the highest grade was received.

-- A full examination may be retaken only once.
-No retake of any individual exam and no oral examination is offered during the retake of full comprehensive examination.
+- An examination may be retaken only once.
+No oral examination is offered during the retake of full comprehensive examination.
 Students who fail any of the individual examinations during the second full retake will be dropped from the program.

 Transfer of credits